About Alex

 Q: Why did you pursue your master's in finance at D'Amore-McKim?

-A: The practical focus of the program was really appealing to me.
-The curriculum is designed to give students a strong foundation in finance theory and analytical tools and to teach us to apply that knowledge to real-world situations.
+A: The practical focus of the program really appealed to me.
+The curriculum is designed to give you a strong foundation in finance theory and analytical tools and teach you to apply that knowledge to real-world situations.
 This emphasis was essential to me–I knew I wanted to work in the finance industry and be prepared to hit the ground running after graduation.
 The MS in Finance seemed like the perfect fit.

 Q: How will your identity as both a student and Division One athlete prepare you to achieve career goals?